 What is IP Rating?
 (Ingress Protection Rating)?In this article, we will discuss the international rating system that classifies devices for different environmental conditions.

+What is the Ingress Protection Rating?
 In this article, we are going to discuss the international rating system that classifies devices for different environmental conditions.
 That rating system is called the Ingress Protection or IP rating as it is commonly referred to.

 Electrical devices are found all across the world, in very different working environments, and even in the home.
 A device that is suitable for a clean environment like a medical process would be ineffective in a dirtier environment such as steel foundry.